DeepLearnI/atlas-ce-docs/docs/api_docs/sources/index.md

 ![Dessa](assets/dessa_logo_dark-print_horizontal.jpg "Logo Title Text 1")

-Welcome to the Atlas Community Edition User Documentation!
+Welcome to the Atlas Community Edition user documentation!

-In the following sections, you will get a more in-depth understanding of Atlas' capabilities and how to use them.
+In the following sections, you will get a more in-depth understanding of Atlas CE's capabilities and how to use them.
 You can also check out the CLI and the SDK reference documentation to find further information.

-To learn more about the entirety of the platform and how we can accommodate your needs, please reach out to us [here](https://dessa.com/contact/).
+To learn more about the entirety of the Atlas platform, including Atlas Enterprise Edition, and how we can accommodate your needs, please reach out to us [here](https://dessa.com/contact/).

 <h2>What is Atlas CE?</h2>

-Atlas is a platform designed to manage and improve the machine learning workflow from experimentation to production.
+Atlas CE is a platform designed to manage and improve the machine learning workflow from experimentation to production.

 Atlas CE provides the following core features: